flitnetics/APIVault/README.md

 I am still testing this out on my own to see how if it can solve my problem.

 Part of this code is based on Reverse Proxy Demo at: https://github.com/bechurch/reverse-proxy-demo by https://github.com/bechurch

+## Installation steps
+1. Clone this repository
+2. Edit database.yml, include your database credentials, edit secrets.yml (if you haverails you can run `rake secret` to generate one) - this is need for JWT Token. then edit servers.yml which contains your domain *hostname* which is used to run APIVault, and the real backend server http://url_backendapi (need http:// or https://) in url_endpoint
+3. if you want to change the port that binds APIVault runs you can simply run `export PORT="your-port-number"`, example `export PORT="8080"`
+4. go build
+5. upload APIVault binary and run it as a normal user (not root!)
+6. DONE!